MMK21Hub/core-watcher/README.md

 ### Installing as a systemd service

+You may want to install Core Watcher as a systemd service, so that it starts automatically on boot.

 1. Install the binary globally: `sudo install -m755 target/release/core-watcher /usr/local/bin/core-watcher`
 2. Install the systemd service file: `sudo install -m644 production/core-watcher.service /etc/systemd/system/core-watcher.service`
 3. Enable and start the service: `sudo systemctl enable --now core-watcher`
    - This will set Core Watcher to start automatically on boot
 4. Check that it's started properly: `sudo systemctl status core-watcher`

+### Compiling from source

+You only need to do this if a pre-compiled binary isn't available for your architecture, or if you want to be sure that you can trust the compiled binary.

+Ensure that you have [installed Rust](https://www.rust-lang.org/tools/install) first.

+1. Clone the repository and `cd` into it as per usual
+2. Run the program: `cargo run`
+3. Optionally, run Prometheus: `prometheus --config.file=development/prometheus.yaml`

 ## Contributing